biga-ahk/biga.ahk/docs/README.md

 ## .min
 Computes the minimum value of array.
-If array is empty or falsey, undefined is returned.
+If array is empty or falsey, `""` is returned.

 #### Arguments